ellysh/video-game-bots/InGameBots/process-memory-access.md

     return pTeb;
 }
 ```
 There is a [project](https://www.autoitscript.com/forum/topic/164693-implementation-of-a-standalone-teb-and-peb-read-method-for-the-simulation-of-getmodulehandle-and-getprocaddress-functions-for-loaded-pe-module/) where this code was originally presented.
 You can see that the same `__readgsqword` and `__readfsdword` compiler intrinsics are used here.
-But now we use the `NT_TIB` structure to calculate offset to linear TEB address.
+But now we use the `NT_TIB` structure to calculate offset to base TEB address.
 This allows us to avoid magical numbers and to adapt our application to future Windows versions where `NT_TIB` structure may change.

 Second way to access TEB segment is to use WinAPI functions.
 There is the [`NtCurrentTeb`](https://msdn.microsoft.com/en-us/library/windows/hardware/hh285210%28v=vs.85%29.aspx) function that performs exact the same work as the `GetTeb` above.
 It allows us to get the `TEB` structure of the current thread.
 This code snippet illustrates the `NtCurrentTeb` usage:
 ```C++